tomhuhges/cv/README.md

 I worked directly with and was key to enabling custom solutions for important global clients including WPP, Oracle, Tata & Sons and the Prime Ministers Office in Dubai.

-I was also leading design at Springwise, working with Adobe CC (PhotoShop, Illustrator, InDesign) to design and create assets for company identity, print and digital marketing materials.
+I was also leading design at Springwise, working with Sketch and Adobe CC (PhotoShop, Illustrator, InDesign) to design and create assets for company identity, print and digital marketing materials.

 Technologies used: `JavaScript, jQuery, Wordpress, PHP, MySQL, Apache, Git, AWS, WooCommerce, HTML5, SASS`